Zimbra/elastic-stack/README.md

 ### Analyzing

 By using Analyzing > Discover you can see what logs have been processed by Elastic Stack and if the conversion to fields was successful.
 You can also use the Search feature to do ad-hoc analyzing of logs.
 Click View Details to find fields you have added in the `grok` filter configuration file.
-In our case these fields have names that start with `zimbra_`.
+In our case these fields have names that start with `cpu-`.

 ![](screenshots/11-analytics-discover.png)
 *Dig into the parsed logs in Analytics/Discover.*